Karl Hess: Early life

-Hess was born Carl Hess III in Washington, D.C. and moved to the Philippines as a child.
+Hess was born in Washington, D.C., and moved to the Philippines as a child.
 His parents were of German and Spanish ancestry.
 When his mother discovered his father's marital infidelity, she divorced her wealthy husband and returned (with Karl) to Washington.
 She refused alimony or child support and took a job as a telephone operator, raising her son in very modest circumstances.

 Karl's mother encouraged curiosity and direct learning.
 She often insisted that Karl figure things out for himself, or increase his knowledge through reading.
 Karl, believing (as his mother did) that public education was a waste of time, rarely attended school; to evade truancy officers, he registered at every elementary school in town and gradually withdrew from each one, making it impossible for the authorities to know exactly where he was supposed to be.
 He had developed great reverence for libraries; this became very basic to his personal philosophy, and in his autobiography he wrote: "Literacy is the basic tool in the workshop of the entire world."